camilocc/xmpp_resident_po/README.md

 # xmpp_resident_po

+Please, contribute with ca2@livecoding.tv chat room bot translations.

-You can contribute with ca2 XMPP resident bot translation by adding or translating these .po files.
+You can add or translate these .po files.

+It uses ca2 framework at "resident" Multimedia Chat Bot.